Project term: Since March 2020

 - On this basis, to what extent were people willing to take actions to keeping the virus at bay?

-- Wave 1: 2,038 respondents.
-The first wave was conducted immediately after the announcement of the ban on personal contacts at the end of March (field time: 24-26th of March).
+- Wave 1 - field period: March 24-26, 2020: n = 2,038 respondents.
+The first wave was conducted immediately after the announcement of the first lockdown at the end of March 2020 in Germany.

-- Wave 2: 1,620 respondents.
-The second wave followed three weeks later, during the Easter-Holidays, and ended one day before the federal government, together with the state governments, decided upon an initial easing of the severe contact restrictions (field time: 9-15th of April).
+Wave 2 - field period: April 9-15, 2020: n = 1,620 respondents.
+The second wave followed three weeks later, during the Easter holidays, and ended one day before the federal government, together with the states, made a decision on initial relaxations.

 Findings from the first wave at the end of March (24.-26.03)

 Germany in times of the Corona crisis: Well informed and with a strengthened sense of community into an uncertain future?